Information for Authors

 - Audio, video and animations can be supplied as .mov, .avi or .mpeg files.

-- Supplementary data files will be uploaded alongside the main paper exactly as supplied by the author.
+- Supplementary material will be published alongside the main article exactly as supplied by the author.
 They do not undergo typesetting or copyediting.
 It is the authors' responsibility to ensure that all files are presented clearly.

 10.1 Revision checklist

 As well as following the standard pre-submission checklist, authors are also asked to include the below when submitting a revised manuscript:

 - If the paper was peer reviewed, authors must provide a detailed rebuttal letter, detailing their response to each point raised by the reviewers.